 Not possible, due to the limitations of the USB hardware on an iPad — my understanding is it won’t work with/as a host — also, getting the App store certification would require sending in a machine to Apple, so a not insignificant investment even if it were possible.

-There are also senders which work on Android machines.
+There are also senders which work on Android and Chrome machines.